Been bitten by a dog?

 In addition to receiving compensation for your injuries, you may be able to reclaim any financial losses that you might have suffered as a result of your injuries.
 Compensation for financial losses is known as special damages compensation.
 This can include losses such as loss of earnings due to not being able to return to work, the cost of treatment as well as travel to treatment.
 It is important that you keep any receipts or evidence of additional losses in order for these to be reclaimed.
 With the exception of children, there is a three-year time limit on making a personal injury claim.
 This time limit begins from the date that the accident initially occurred.
 Therefore, you should contact a personal injury solicitor as soon as possible to assess your case.

 Making Personal Injury Claims

-If you have been involved in an accident with an uninsured driver, you may be entitled to compensation.
+If you have been involved in an accident you may be entitled to compensation.
 First Personal Injury solicitors are available to assist you and ensure that you get the compensation you deserve.

 First Personal Injury works with both families and individuals across England and Wales, leading them on their legal journey and helping them claim compensation after an accident or injury.

 Claiming For Dog Bite Compensation With First Personal Injury

 Sometimes dog bite victims might have to take periods of time off work or pay for medical expenses.
 Because of this, if you have been bitten by a dog, you might be left out of pocket.

 A personal injury claim will take into consideration any loss of earnings and out-of-pocket expenses you have had as well as the level of pain and suffering you have experienced.

 First Personal Injury is a dedicated team of personal injury lawyers who help clients pursue dog bite compensation claims.
 If you would like more information or would like to begin your claim, please get in touch.
 Call our team on 0800 808 9740 or complete one of our online claim forms.

 Have you had an accident?
 You could be entitled to compensation